MorleyOlsen/MorleyOlsen.github.io/content/authors/admin/_index.md

       - Utilizing **K-means**(a clustering method in machine learning) to calculate the chalk area of rice.

       Achievements include:
-      - a Chinese software copyright(obtained).
+      - a Chinese software copyright.
-      - a Q1 SCI paper in CAS division (under review).
+      - an SCI paper (under review).
-      - a University Research Project of school level (in process).
+      - a University Research Project of school level.
   # 2
   - position: A Management and Service System for Data on Agricultural Machinery Operations
     company_name: Participant (advised by Associate Professor Qin Ma from CAU)